mmalek06/JsonSql/readme.md

 Json itself, it may look as you like, no restrictions here.
 Though, when it comes to SQL, it needs to abide to certain rules:

-* There's one important bit missing in the library, namely: handling the wildcard symbol - * .
-I plan on implementing it, but haven't had time so far.
-In the time being, you need to always list the fields you're interested in explicitly.
 * Fields should always be surrounded by double quotes: "example.field".
 * String constants should always be surrounded by single quotes: 'I\\'m a string constant!' (the escape sequence will be replaced with a single quote in the result).
 * \##json## tag is mandatory - that's where the library inserts the parsed json.
-* Functions should always be followed by an alias - otherwise the library wouldn't know how to name the resulting column.
+* Functions should always be followed by an alias - otherwise the library won't know how to name the resulting column.
 * In the examples below, you may notice that I'm using ALLCAPS notation for SQL keywords and function names.
 It's totally optional, however given a string of SQL code, it nicely distinguishes different tags, so I prefer to use them.